FromThePoisonWell/RemoteSpy/README.md

 # Remote Spy

 A remote spy designed to be simple and easy to use.
-v2 will include more features and optimizations down the line,
+v2 will include more features and optimizations down the line
 and include a major refactor of this messy code.

 ## Features